squarism/squarism.github.io/_posts/2016-04-19-pry-and-slop.markdown

 _tl;dr_ Do this

 Install 0.10.3 or newer.
-Make sure you bundle is resolving to that exact version.
+Make sure your bundle is resolving to that exact version.
 This means

 {% highlight ruby %}